1. Media Subsystem Profile¶

 Remote Controller (infrared) core framework

-- The Media Maintainers are:
+- The Media Driver Maintainers responsible for specific areas are:

 Nicolas Dufresne <nicolas.dufresne@collabora.com>